IgorBaroni/X-Men/README.md

 # X-Men
 X-Men Character Selection Website made with HTML, CSS and JS<br>
-The website was developed based on the live videos "Semana Do Zero Ao Programador Contratado" by Dev em Dobro, available on Youtube
+The website was developed based on the live videos of the event "Semana Do Zero Ao Programador Contratado" by Dev em Dobro, available on Youtube